What are the aims of this leaflet?

 Is atopic eczema hereditary?

-Yes, AE tends to run in families.
-If one or both parents have eczema, it is more likely that their children will develop it too.
-Approximately one third of children with atopic eczema will also develop asthma and/or hay fever.
+Around 1 in 3 children with atopic eczema will also develop asthma and/or hay fever.
 Atopic eczema affects both males and females equally.

-What does atopic eczema look like?
+What does atopic eczema feel and look like?

 How is atopic eczema diagnosed?